la-lo-go/tv-series-renaimer/README.md

 # TV Series RenAImer

-AI powered CLI tool for renaming TV series files for better recognition by media players such as Plex, Jellyfin, etc.
+GPT powered CLI tool for renaming TV series files for better recognition by media players such as Plex, Jellyfin, etc.

 ## Download